The Lantana plant is an excellent choice if you want to enjoy the beauty of flowers with minimum maintenance.

 Use the cuttings to try your hand at propagating more lantana plants.

-Light trimming throughout the season is essential as it can stimulate new growth and encourage the bushes to produce more flowers.
+Light trimming throughout the season is essential as it can stimulate new growth and encourage the bushes to produce more yellow flowers.

 After trimming and pruning, you need to apply a good type of fertilizer to encourage better and faster blooming.